IntXDevNull/malspam/README.md

 - **Onedump.py** - Working with one-note files (Fetch from: https://github.com/DidierStevens/Beta/blob/master/onedump.py)
 - **Cyberchef** - Decoding payloads etc. (https://gchq.github.io/CyberChef/)

-*Note:* You may substitute these tools with alternatives, but demonstrations are based on using the above tools.
+*Note:* You may substitute these tools with alternatives or other ways of solving the different cases.

 ---